SovereignCloudStack/standards/Standards/scs-0115-v0-capi-images.md

 From the meeting notes:

-- will save time and money for both CSP and customer
+- will save time, money, physical resources and power for both CSP and customer
-- would guarantee quality and timelness of image
+- would guarantee quality and timeliness of image
 - regardless of CSP taste, this KaaS tech is part of SCS
 - CSP won't have noticable disadvantages from providing the image